Stencyl/stencylpedia/chapter-b/code-mode.md

 ## Contents

+* The Basics
 * The Interface
 * Using External Editors
 * Switching Between Design and Code Mode
 * How to Define Attributes
 * The Future

+## The Basics

+You have three options to write code in Stencyl:

+* Use code blocks in Design Mode behaviors.
+This is this easiest option to include short pieces of code in your behaviors.
+* Create behaviors written in code in Code Mode.
+* Write arbitrary classes in Freeform Mode.

+This article is about the latter two options.
+Code Mode behaviors are just like normal behaviors, you can attach them to your scenes and actors.
+For a scene behavior, write a class that extends SceneScript; for an actor behavior write a class that extends ActorScript.
+You can also define attributes in Code Mode behaviors (explained later in this article.)

+In Freeform Mode, you can write arbitrary classes.
+They are not behaviors, so you cannot define attributes or attach them to your scenes or actors.
+In order to make use of a Freeform Mode class, you will need to call the code from another behavior.

 ## The Interface